-In June 2014, we entered into an agreement with Ventiv Commercial Services, LLC, or in Ventiv, for field sales representatives and related sales support systems for the U.S. commercial launch of Omidria.
-As of September 30, 2014, we had a monthly fee of approximately \$300,000.
-We can terminate the agreement upon 30 days written notice if Omidria is withdrawn from the market for any reason or a regulatory agency acts to prevent or materially restrict the sale of Omidria, or upon 90 days written notice any time subsequent to January 2016.
+In June 2014, we entered into an agreement with Ventiv Commercial Services, LLC, or inVentiv, for field sales representatives and related sales operation services for the U.S. commercial launch of Omidria.
+In October 2014, we amended the agreement to add additional sales representatives in the U.S. As of March 31, 2015, we had a monthly commitment of approximately \$630,000 under the agreement and related amendment.
+We can terminate the agreement upon 30 days written notice if Omidria is withdrawn from the market for any reason or a regulatory agency acts to prevent or materially restrict the sale of Omidria, or upon 90 days written notice at any time subsequent to January 2016.
 The estimated costs for this agreement through January 2016 are included in the table above.